Laauuu/Syncifyy/README.md

 ### Deployment -

+- Deployed database on a RDS instance (AWS)
 - Deployed backend on an ubuntu 18.04 EC2 instance (AWS)
 - Deployed frontend on a s3 bucket (AWS)